 · Specialty License: Applicant is a graduate from a college of veterinary medicine accredited by the AVMA or holds a certificate issued by the ECFVG or PAVE AND holds a current certification as a specialist of a national specialty board or college recognized by the AVMA.
 Passing the NAVLE is not required.
 The applicant’s practice will be limited to the scope of the applicant’s board certification.

 · NAVLE: To apply to take the NAVLE and for further requirements and instructions, please visit www.nbvme.org

 A certified veterinary technician is one who has passed the National exam (VTNE) and Arizona State exam and approved by the Board.

 Next State CVT Exam: Friday, April 11, 2014

 CVT Applicants: Please note that the deadline to submit a COMPLETE application for this exam is February 5, 2014.
-We suggest that you submit your application at least 2 weeks prior to the deadline to allow time for Board review and to give you time to provide missing information if needed.
+Although the review time is usually much faster, per AZ Administrative Rules, the Board has 30 days in which to inform you whether your application is complete.
+You may want to submit your application at least 2 weeks prior to the deadline to allow time for you to make corrections to the application or gather additional required information.